webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 * `setup:actpass` - Ask the other WebRTC Agent to choose.

 #### `mid`
-The "mid" attribute is used for identifying media streams within a session description.
+The "media ID" attribute is used for identifying media streams within a session description.

 #### `ice-ufrag`
 This is the user fragment value for the ICE Agent.
 Used for the authentication of ICE Traffic.